nils-braun/b2luigi/docs/index.rst

 Please find more information in the :ref:`quick-start-label`.

-If you find any bugs or want to improve the documentation, please send me a merge request on gitlab_.
+If you find any bugs or want to improve the documentation, please send me a merge request on github_.

 Unfortunately, this project is still unfinished and in beta.
 You can help me by working with one of the todo items described in :ref:`todo-label`.